tomhicks/methodical/README.md

 ## Motivation

-JavaScript does not support [interfaces](http://en.wikipedia.org/wiki/Interface_(computing)) natively.
+JavaScript does not support <a href="http://en.wikipedia.org/wiki/Interface_(computing)">interfaces</a> natively.
 Often though, we do want to be able to determine that an object (usually one passed as a parameter to a function) has some given methods on it, and also conditionally call a method on an object if it has the method available.

 To do this, we end up with lots of boilerplate code, such as: